vdsbenoit/css_exo-frontend_mentor/README.md

 ### What I learned

 There isn't any native ways to format an `input` field of type `number`.
-In order to have a `,` separator between the thousands, one have to write some javascript code to format the `input` element and to format the value back to a `number` afterwards.
+In order to have a `,` separator every 3 digit (e.g. currencies), one needs to write some javascript code to format the `input` element, then cast the value back to a `number` again for further processing.

 ## Author